2lian/Motion-Stack/README.md

 | Maxon motr... |
 ```

 All robots are different.
-You can easily overload relevant parts of the code and use it like an API in which you inject your custom code.
+You can easily override relevant parts of the code and use it like an API in which you inject your custom code.
 Examples and tools are provided for this purpose.
 This way, you do not need to create a new, complex ROS2 node to adapt to the quirks of your robot—just change what you need directly.

 ```text
 |                       levels